gravitational/teleport/docs/4.2/production.md

    for Teleport should be done in the [configuration file](admin-guide.md#configuration).

 2. The **ExecReload** command allows admins to run `systemctl reload teleport`.
-   This will attempt to perform a graceful restart of _*but it only works if network-based backend storage like [DynamoDB](../configuration/#storage) or [etc 3.3](../configuration/#storage) is configured*_.
+   This will attempt to perform a graceful restart of Teleport _*but it only works if network-based backend storage like [DynamoDB](../configuration/#storage) or [etc 3.3](../configuration/#storage) is configured*_.
 Graceful Restarts will fork a new process to handle new incoming requests and leave the old daemon